| Since | 21.0 |

 Reverse

 The twist component uses a spline that is solved between the root and tip.
 Sometimes the order of the joints results in the spline being solved in reverse.
 In this case, turning on Reverse reverses the order that the spline is solved, essentially flipping the root and tip internally.
-The controls for the reversed joints will turned red.
+When turned on, the controls for the reversed joints turn red.

 Driven ¶